pesterhazy/presumably/posts/fixmes.md

 // FIXME: time cmplexity is O(n2), check if fast enough
 ```

-Sometimes the FIXME will concerns trivial problems - how do I get at the user-id from this function without breaking the function signature - that I just don't have the bandwith to deal with right now.
-Other times the issue is more substantial and will take serious thought to resolve.
+Sometimes the FIXME concerns a triviality - how do I get at the user-id from this function without breaking the function signature.
+But even trivialities require bandwidth, and I might just not have the bandwith to deal with the issue right there.
+Other times the issue is more substantial and will require serious thought to resolve.
 But later, not now - I don't want to deal with this right now.

 Hardcoding a value or piece of logic that is awkward to get at without refactoring is such a useful trick that it deserves emphasis.
 This is one of the most powerful techniques we have: wishful thinking.
 What if we had access to the user-id here?
 Well, let's just pretend that we do and hardcode the value here.
 This will only work for one particular user, of course, so it's far from a generic solution.
 But that's the point.
 Hardcoding a laughably specific solution will help you make progress now and explore the problem space - a generic solution will come later.